itskrish71/Brain_tumor_detector/README.md

 # Brain_tumor_detector
 ## Intentions:
 ### Purpose of this model is to live detect Brain Tumor which affects approx. 90,000 people in US alone.
 With help of Brain_Tumor_detector, anyone can access the techonology to detect the tumor, further determining which type of tumor is in affect helping professionals predicting the tumor with highest accuracy.
+Each year, approximately 70,000-200,000 patients are diagnosed with brain metastases (metastatic brain tumors/secondary brain tumors), while ~100,000 will die every year as the result of brain metastases.
+This project aims to reduce those numbers.
+SRC: https://braintumor.org/brain-tumors/about-brain-tumors/brain-tumor-facts/
 ## Procedure:
 ### --> Data Handling and Preparation
 #### 1. Loading the required datasets is essential.
 Making a seperate cell for the dedicated purpose would be convinient.